 What are injectable weight loss medications I keep hearing about?

 Drugs in the GLP-1 agonists class are generally taken by injection.
-Typically, the patient administers the shot themselves at home, but this can also be administered in a clinic setting.
+Typically, the patient administers the shot themselves at home, but this can also be done in a clinic setting.
 These medications are given daily or weekly and include:

 Drug Name | Brand Name | Frequency |